 International students won't necessarily pay more to study in India, though some universities may restrict the number of 'foreign students' they enrol.

-You may find yourself paying as little as USD $1,000 per year or less for a doctoral programme at some universities, though some will charge more.
+Programmes are generally between USD $2,000-5,000 per year, though some universities will charge more.
 The best approach is to identify an institution with appropriate facilities and expertise for your PhD, then inquire as to its fees.

 You'll also have some other costs to cover for an Indian PhD.
 These may include registration and application fees as well as fees for your eventual PhD examination.
 Most will be fairly minor expenses, but it's worth checking with your university in advance and confirming exactly what - and how much - you'll be required to pay.

-The main source of government support for international students in India is the General Scholarship Scheme (GSS).
+The main source of government support for international students in India is the ICCR Scholarship Scheme, formerly known as the General Scholarship Scheme (GSS).
 This provides funding for students from specific countries to study at Bachelors, Masters or PhD level in India, with some restrictions on subjects and programmes.

 International applicants with Indian heritage may also be eligible to apply to the Scholarship Programmes for Diaspora Children (SPDC) scheme.
 However, this support may be restricted to undergraduate programmes.